isomerpages/pa-cdcnw/_programmes/Caring/North West Food Aid Fund.md

 *	Resident of the North West District

 *	Monthly household income of ≤$3,400 or Monthly Per Capita Income of ≤$850

-North West CDC sustains the North West Food Aid Fund through the following approaches:

-* **GIRO donations**
-The CDC gathers support from the community through GIRO donations from the public to contribute to the North West FAF specifically.

-* **Club-100 @ North West**
-The Club-100 @ North West was set up in May 2008 to promote the culture of giving back and serve as a network for corporate and individual members to pledge a monthly donation of $100 (or more) of their net profit or income to worthy causes for the benefit of the community.

-* **Corporate Social Responsibility (CSR) projects** North West CDC gathers support from corporate organisations and community partners by tapping on their expertise and resources for collaborations as part of their CSR efforts.

-For more information on the various scheme provided in North West Food Aid Fund, please contact North West CDC at northwest_cdc@pa.gov.sg.